Generated Binary Sequences

 What This Tool Does

 This tool generates random binary sequences (strings of 0s and 1s) with lengths from 4 to 256 bits.
 It uses a pseudo-random algorithm to produce sequences that appear random for most practical purposes.
+If you need a more general solution, try the random number generator for integers within a range.

 Common Use Cases: